For guidance on filling in the ISRCTN study registration form, please refer to the relevant terms below (listed alphabetically).

 If your study is also registered in the ClinicalTrials.gov database, enter the number assigned to your study here.
 The format is NCT12345678.

 Please provide a short description (maximum one sentence) of the disease, condition or healthcare domain being studied.
-If you would like to add more information on the disease being studied, then this information can be placed in the hypothesis section.
+If you would like to add more information on the disease being studied then this information can be placed in the study hypothesis field.

 Cardiovascular disease and co-morbid type 2 diabetes

-If possible, we would prefer that you supply a professional, or work-based, email address rather than a personal email address.
-You might also consider setting up an email account specifically for the study.
+If possible, you should supply a professional, or work-based, email address rather than a personal email address.
+If you are a study contact, your email address will be displayed publicly.

 Contact ORCID ID

 An ORCID ID is a unique digital code for researchers that can be used to identify all their publications and grant applications.
 If you do have one, please enter it here.
-If not, and you are interested in obtaining one, you can go to the ORCID website for further information.
+If you do not and you are interested in obtaining one, you can go to the ORCID website for further information.

 Contact type (WHO)

-The contact for public queries is the person who will respond to general queries, including information about current recruitment status.
-The contact for scientific queries is the person who will respond to scientific queries about the study.
-You can add another contact by clicking on "Add another contact".
+The contact for public queries is the person who will respond to general queries, including information about the current recruitment status.
+There must be clearly assigned responsibility for scientific leadership to a named Principal Investigator (also known as Chief Investigator in the UK).
+The PI may delegate responsibility for dealing with scientific enquiries to a scientific contact for the trial.
+This scientific contact will be listed in addition to the PI.
+You can add multiple contacts by clicking on "Add another contact".

 Countries of recruitment (WHO)

 Please select all the countries where recruitment for the study is expected to take place.
-If you are registering a study taking place in the UK, it may be eligible for inclusion in the NIHR portfolio database.
+If you are registering a study taking place in the UK, it may be eligible for inclusion in the NIHR Clinical Research Network Portfolio database.
 Please click here for further information.

 Ethics approval (WHO)

-In general, any research that involves human participants, human tissue or human data should obtain ethics approval before it begins, but regulations will vary from one location to another.
-Please provide details of the full name of your ethics board (providing an English translation of the name if appropriate), the postal address of the ethics board, its contact telephone number, its contact email address, the date of approval, and any reference numbers attached to this approval.
+In general, any research that involves human participants, human tissue or human data should obtain ethics approval before it begins, but regulations will vary from one country to another.
+Please provide details of the full name of your ethics review committee (providing an English translation of the name if appropriate), the contact details of the ethics committee (mailing address, telephone number and email address), the date of approval, and any reference numbers attached to this approval.
 For a multi-centre study, please provide the details for your lead centre only.
 For international studies, if you have a lead centre in each country then please provide details for each lead centre.
 All other centres can be covered with the blanket phrase 'All other centres will seek ethics approval before recruitment of the first participant.'
-If you have no ethics approval yet, then please enter details of when and with whom you plan to submit.
+If you have no ethics approval yet, then please enter details of when and which ethics review committee you plan to submit to.
 If your study does not require ethics approval, please tell us why.
 See example.

 EudraCT number (WHO)

-If your study is also registered in the EU Clinical Trial Register (EU-CTR) and you have a unique EudraCT number, enter it here.
+If your study is also registered in the European Clinical Trials (EudraCT) database and you have a unique EudraCT number, enter it here.
 The format is YYYY-123456-78.

 All studies need funding even if they are self-funded.
 Please list all the funders for this study, providing an English translation for names of institutions/organisations as appropriate.
-You can use the FundRef functionality to select the names and contact details of major funders.
+You can use the Crossref Funder Registry (formerly FundRef) functionality to select the names and contact details of major funders.
 If the name of your funder does not appear in the list, input it manually.
-You can add another funder by clicking on "Add another funder".
+You can add multiple funders by clicking on "Add another funder".

 Intention to publish date